 - Cycle time: represents the minimum time interval between two successive accesses.

-- Throughput: defines the volume of information exchanged per unit of time, expressed in bits per second.
+- Throughput: The volume of information exchanged per unit of time, expressed in bits per second.

-- Non-volatility: characterises the ability of a memory to store data when it is not being supplied with electricity.
+- Non-volatility: characterizes the ability of memory to store data when it is not supplied with electricity.

-The ideal memory has a large capacity with restricted access time and cycle time, a high throughput and is non-volatile.
+The ideal memory has a large capacity with restricted access time and cycle time, high throughput, and is non-volatile.

 The fastest memory is located in small numbers close to the processor.
-Auxiliary memory, which is not as fast, is used to store information permanently.
+Auxiliary memory is not as fast and is used to store information permanently.

-What is Random access memory ?
-It is the system's main memory, meaning it is a space that allows you to temporarily store data when a program is running.
+What is Random access memory?
+It is the system's main memory, which is a space that allows you to temporarily store data when a program is running.

-What is read only memory ?
+What is read-only memory?
 This type of memory, also called ROM, is a type of memory that allows you to keep the information contained on it even when the memory is no longer receiving electricity.
-Basically, this type of memory only has read-only access.
-However, it is possible to save information in some types of ROM memory.
+This type of memory only has read-only access.
+However, saving information in some types of ROM memory is possible.

 What is flash memory?
 It is a compromise between RAM-type memory and ROM memory.
 Flash memory possesses the non-volatility of ROM memory while providing both read and write access.
-However, the access times of flash memory is longer than the access times of RAM.
+However, the access times of flash memory are longer than those of RAM.
 You can also use a flash memory card.